EFR HQ IVES

 Public Participation

-The City of Issaquah became aware of PFAS in one water supply well in October 2015.
-The City ensured that the well was either turned off or pumping at a reduced rate.
-A granular activated carbon filtration (GAC) system was then installed, and the well was returned to regular service.
+The City of Issaquah Water Service Area supplies water from three drinking water wells located throughout the valley and from a regional source.
+In October 2015 the City became aware of PFAS in one well.
+Issaquah ensured that the well was either turned off or pumping at a reduced rate.
+A granular activated carbon (GAC) filtration system was then installed, and the well was returned to regular service.
 The GAC system reduces PFAS concentrations to levels that are undetectable by state and federal compliance sampling methods.
 The City of Issaquah Water Service Area continues to meet safe drinking water levels.

 Contamination